 \section{Game theoretic models of terrorism}

 In previous sections we discussed the radicalization of individuals, and how new recruits join terrorist organizations.
 We also reviewed the social structures of terrorist networks that facilitate communication while evading detection, and how various cells may merge or dissipate.
 All these human and material resources determine the organizational capability of a terrorist organization; whether such capabilities translate into a successful execution however, depends on how extremists interface with existing deterrents.
 Before striking, terrorist organizations must rationally weigh their probability for success, and evaluate their expected gains against potential costs and the risk of being exposed.
 Attacks may thus be executed in the immediate, postponed to future times, or aborted.
-The process of rational decision making is best explored through the tools of game theory.
-Aerial hijacking and hostage taking incidents, which were commonplace in the eighties, were among the first terrorist incidents to be described via game theoretic models \cite{COR81,ATK87,ZEE87,LAP88,WIL00}.
-Despite the fanatical ideologies involved, negotiating strategies and reactions involving terrorists and counter-terrorism agents were found to be remarkably rational.
-This was interpreted as a consequence of both sides seeking to predict future developments in volatile situations, so as to avoid unexpected occurrences \cite{RUB86}.
-More recently, differential games have been used to model the dynamics between terrorist organizations and government authorities, in an attempt to estimate the risk of terrorist attacks and to assess prevention strategies \cite{MAJ02, KAP05,BEH07,CAU08,FEI08,CAU09,NOV10,FOK13,MEG19a,MEG18b}.
+The process of rational decision-making is best explored through the tools of game theory \cite{OSB94, TAD13}.
+Aerial hijacking and hostage taking incidents, which were common in the 1980s were among the first terror events to be described via game theoretic models \cite{COR81,ATK87,ZEE87,LAP88,WIL00}.
+Despite the fanatical ideologies involved, hijacker reactions and negotiating strategies with counter-terror agents were found to be remarkably rational.
+This was interpreted as a consequence of both sides seeking to predict future developments in a volatile situation, so as to avoid unexpected occurrences \cite{RUB86}.
+Thus, differential games appear to be particularly apt to model the dynamics between terrorists and counter-terror agencies, to help estimate the risk of attacks, and to assess prevention protocols \cite{MAJ02, KAP05,BEH07,CAU08,FEI08,CAU09,NOV10,FOK13,MEG19a,MEG18b}.